Heron11/otterai/app/content/docs/acceptable-use.md

 ---
 title: Acceptable Use Policy
-description: Guidelines for appropriate use of our services
+description: Guidelines for using OtterAI responsibly
 lastUpdated: 2025-01-20
 icon: shield
 ---